 The LASGB would like to recognise and reward members who give outstanding service to their schools

 Following a suggestion from a bursar of one of our member schools, the LASGB is pleased to invite Governing Bodies to celebrate the unsung heroes of our schools, those Governors who go beyond the call of duty, giving additional time and resources to their school to help steer its success.
-(See here for guide for nominations).
+(Guidance for Nominations).

 Please email nominations from your governing body, giving their name and a description (about 100 - 150 words) of what they do as a governor for your school, to the Certificate manager of LASGB - Kathleen Cooper.
-Please send your nominations as soon as is convenient - BUT the deadline is 31st March 2015 Awards will be made throughout the year at LASGB events, though modesty and privacy will be respected!
+Please send your nominations as soon as is convenient - BUT the deadline is 31st March each year, in advance of the AGM.
+Awards will also be made throughout the year at other LASGB events or even at the recipient's school, if they wish, though modesty and privacy will always be respected!

 We are recruiting new members to the committee

 The Lancashire Association of Governing Bodies is a body of Governors who represent all Lancashire Governors in terms of local and national communications.
 We meet regularly every term with County Hall and also the National Governors Association.
 We discuss current legislation and concerns with these bodies.
 We are also represented on the Schools Forum- the group responsible for the negotiation of the disbursement of funds to schools.

 Lancashire is divided into 3 areas in term of representation on the Executive Committee.
 North, South and East.

 What skills/attributes do you need to be a member?